FAQ

 No. Designers retain responsibility for their own design work.

-Our role is to coordinate, oversee, and support the management of design risk and compliance, not to replace or duplicate the work of architects, engineers, or specialist designers.
+Our role is to coordinate, oversee, and support the management of design risk and compliance, not to replace or duplicate the work

 How do you work with existing design teams?